 The core issue of these smartphone battles is all about conquering the territories with sales and apps.
 Out of all the wars the one between Microsoft’s Windows Phone and Google-supported Android seemingly becoming intensified.
 Though Apple Inc.’s iPhone cannot be excluded from these wars, this article focuses more on how the competition is intensifying between windows cell phone and Android but brings in iPhone’s market data wherever its relevancy demands it.

 In the United States market which is the hot bed for all new releases and sales strategies, certain strange marketing data is emerging.
 Kantar Worldpanel, a website dedicated to the consumer knowledge and market insight, has stated in its recent report on windows phone vs. android vs. iPhone, that although overall Smartphone market has stayed stable, it has observed that iOS and Windows Phone mobiles have stood in 1st and 2nd place in terms of sales than Android.

 ‘Why is this considerable shift of consumer attention towards Windows Phone?’ is a captivating question that needs to be explored from different perspectives like look and feel, functionality and availability of apps.

 The Apps Stores (Android vs Windows):

 If we take a relook at the success story of Smartphone, it is the introduction of apps that has propelled the sales.
-Those smart phones that offer richest collection of apps have garnered high numbers of fans.
-Thus apps have become an influencing factor for any smartphone to be labeled as ‘popular.’
+Those smartphones that offer richest collection of apps have garnered high numbers of fans.
+Thus apps have become an influencing factor for any smartphone to be labelled as ‘popular.’

 From this perspective and in terms of number of apps, Windows Phone apps store is far behind the Android.
 Android apps are available in a centralized store called Google Play which boasts of hosting more 700,000 apps (free & paid) while Windows Phone Market Place displays just around 170,000 apps.